kubeshop/kusk-gateway/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or new feature for Kusk
+about: Suggest an idea or new feature for Kusk Gateway
 title: ''
 labels: kind/feature
 assignees: ''